sosy-lab/java-smt/Developers.md

 In order to write a solver backend it is sufficient to provide the implementation for the `SolverContext` interface.
-A new solver does not have to implement old methods, and should throw `UnsupportedOperationException`
+A new backend does not have to implement all the present methods, and should throw `UnsupportedOperationException` for methods it chooses to ignore.
-Abstract classes located inside the `basicimpl` package If the change is done inside JavaSMT, `SolverContextFactory` and the `Solvers` enum would have to be updated to include the new backend.
+Abstract classes located inside the `basicimpl` package could be very helpful for writing new backends.

+If the new backend is written inside JavaSMT, `SolverContextFactory` and the `Solvers` enum should be updated to include the new solver.
-The new backend can be created outside of JavaSMT as well: in that case, the user would probably wish to have their own factory which can create different contexts.
+The new solver can be added from outside of JavaSMT as well: in that case, the user might wish to have their own factory which can create a suitable `SolverContext`.

 [Travis]: https://travis-ci.org/sosy-lab/java-smt
 [Ivy Repository]: http://www.sosy-lab.org/ivy/org.sosy_lab/